Isabella-Mitchell/lonely-house/README.md

 * I've had issues in previous projects with using Jest on .js files that include jQuery.
 I think the cause of the issue is the fact that I'm using a CDN to import jQuery.

-* As the focus of this project is Python and I have wrtien Unittests, I decided to not refactor my Javascript to allow me to use Jest to test my Javascript code.
+* As the focus of this project is Python and I have written Unittests, I decided to not refactor my Javascript to allow me to use Jest to test my Javascript code.

 * A future feature would be to replace jQuery with Javascript in my scripts, and write tests for my scripts.